k-bosko/k-bosko.github.io/_posts/2020-02-29-Setting-Up-AB-test-with-Google-Optimize.md

 date: February 28, 2020
 header:
   teaser: /assets/images/thumbnails/joel-filipe-thumb-800.jpg
+excerpt: "How to create A/B test with Google Optimize"
 ---

 In this post I describe #how I set up my first A/B test using Google Optimize.